matthias-reis/carda-gatsby/content/articles/2022/03/interview-with-goodbye-meteor-guitarist-ced.md

 language: en
 languageLink: /2022/03/goodbye-meteor/
 ---
 **Goodbye Meteor call their music "immersive and solar post-rock, coming out of chaos heading towards resilience".
 They also claim to be a "green post-rock project" – wanting to unveil the way to harmony between humanity and nature.
-I talked to guitarist Ced about their new EP "Metanoia", which is now available on Bandcamp.**
+I talked to guitarist Ced – who also happens be vegan for the animals – about their new EP "Metanoia", which is now available on Bandcamp.**

 **Anne:** Hi!
 Thanks for taking the time for this interview.
 How are you doing?
 I am sure you are pretty happy with your new record – it is incredible!